Dandie Dinmont Terrier

 (Body shape and physical characteristics)

-Intervertebral disc disease (spinal discs are abnormal and prone to rupture or displacement, causing pain).
-Associated with an overly long body.
+- Intervertebral disc disease (associated with an overly long body.

-Eye disease: Goniodysgenesis/Primary glaucoma (G) (annual testing) (a painful and sight threatening disease).
+- Eye disease: Goniodysgenesis/Primary glaucoma (G) (annual testing)

 DNA Tests Available

 DogWellNet and IPFD Harmonisation of Genetic Testing for Dogs (HGTD)